Is 610 a Good Credit Score?

 The Takeaway

 With a credit score of 610, you will likely qualify for several useful types of credit.
 However, that credit will be more expensive due to potentially higher interest rates and fees than borrowers with higher scores would be charged.
-Take steps, if you can, to increase your credit score.
+Take steps, if you can, to work on building your credit score.
 And at the very least, shop around to multiple lenders to help ensure that you’re getting the lowest rates and best terms possible.

 Think twice before turning to high-interest credit cards.
 Consider a SoFi personal loan instead.
 SoFi offers competitive fixed rates and same-day funding.
-Checking your rate takes just a minute.
+See your rate in minutes.

 SoFi’s Personal Loan was named NerdWallet’s 2024 winner for Best Personal Loan overall.